Mida-101/Nordvpn-Switcher/README.md

 2) chmod +x ./Nordvpn-switcher
 3) Run the script ./Nordvpn-switcher
 4) Enter 4 countries you want to switch between to.
+5) Enter a the time in minutes you want between each country-switch.
-5) Let the good times roll.
+6) Let the good times roll.

     © 2020 GitHub, Inc.
     Terms